Skip to main content

 The conference decided to build a curriculum for this “forgotten 60 percent” around the “needs of students,” and this led to the development of what was called Life Adjustment Education.
 Life Adjustment Education was a genuine attempt to make schools serve an increasingly diverse population, but it assumed that the students couldn’t be challenged academically.
 It was intellectually weak and open to easy ridicule.
 How would the “needs of students” be determined?
 In many instances, by questionnaires filled out by the students themselves.
 But teenagers were as likely then as ever to see their needs in terms of making friends, getting along with the opposite sex, and so on.

 Liberal arts universities had already looked down on schools of education.
 When these schools now started promoting Life Adjustment Education, the liberal arts professors exploded in derision.
-Foremost among these critics was Arthur Bestor, a professor of history at the University of Illinois, who in 1953 wrote a popular book titled Educational Wastelands: The Retreat From Learning in Our Public Schools .
-Note the word retreat .
+Foremost among these critics was Arthur Bestor, a professor of history at the University of Illinois, who in 1953 wrote a popular book titled Educational Wastelands: The Retreat From Learning in Our Public Schools.
+Note the word retreat.
 This appears to be the first time a critique of the schools harked back to a previous time when things were better.

-Arthur Bestor’s 1953 book appears to be the first time a critique of the schools harked back to a previous era when things were supposedly better.
+Arthur Bestor’s 1953 book appears to be the first time that a critique of the schools harked back to a previous era when things were supposedly better.

 Bestor loaded Wastelands with statistics to demonstrate the schools’ decline.
-He observed, for instance, that “fifty years ago, half of all students in public schools were studying Latin; today less than a quarter . . . are enrolled in courses in all foreign languages put together.”
+He observed, for instance, that “50 years ago, half of all students in public schools were studying Latin; today less than a quarter . . . are enrolled in courses in all foreign languages put together.”
 He failed to add that fifty years before, only 50 percent of students had been enrolled in any school and only 7 percent of all students graduated from high school.
 A quarter of the current crop of students was actually far more of them.

 Thus the sense of failure actually reflected the f success of the schools in reaching out to what were called “new learners.”
 But, perhaps more important, it also reflected America’s changed role in the world.
 The Cold War and the space and weapons races were heating up.
 According to the Committee on the Present Danger, a group of thirty-three powerful leaders from business, industry, the military, and universities, in 1951, “We need both a reservoir of trained men and a continuing advance on every scientific and technical front.”

-The most vocal advocate of an educated work force as the front line in the Cold War was Adm.
-Hyman G. Rickover, the father of America’s nuclear navy.
+The most vocal advocate of an educated work force as the front line in the Cold War was Admiral Hyman G. Rickover, the father of America’s nuclear navy.
 “Let us never forget,” Rickover said, “that there can be no second place in a contest with Russia and that there will be no second chance if we lose.”
 Armed with statistics from the Director of Central Intelligence, Alien Dulles, Rickover stumped the country and harangued members of Congress on the need for more scientists, engineers, and mathematicians.
 The Russians, Dulles said his statistics showed, were outstripping us in these vital areas.

 Where would we get the manpower we needed?
 Where else but from the schools?
 For the first time, schools were expected to play a role in national security.
 And they weren’t good enough at it.

-When the Russians launched Sputnik , the first man-made satellite to circle the globe, the schools’ critics took the event as proof that they had been right.
+When the Russians launched Sputnik, the first man-made satellite to circle the globe, the schools’ critics took the event as proof that they had been right.
 The schools were failing.
-Sputnik went up in October 1957; by the following spring Life magazine had readied a five-part series, Crisis in Education .
+Sputnik went up in October 1957; by the following spring Life magazine had readied a five-part series, Crisis in Education.
 The cover of the March 24, 1958, edition showed two students: a stern-looking Alexei Kutzkov in Moscow and a relaxed, smiling Stephen Lapekas in Chicago.
 Inside, photographs showed Kutzkov conducting complex experiments in physics and chemistry and reading Sister Carrie out loud in English class.
 Lapekas was depicted walking hand in hand with his girlfriend and rehearsing for a musical.
 In the one American classroom picture, Lapekas retreats from a math problem on the blackboard, laughing along with his classmates.
 The caption explains that “Stephen amused the class with wisecracks about his ineptitude.”

-Life engaged Sloan Wilson, author of The Man in the Gray Flannel Suit , a successful novel that had become known as something of a social critique, for a two-page essay titled “It’s Time to Close Our Carnival.”
+Life engaged Sloan Wilson, author of The Man in the Gray Flannel Suit, a successful novel that had become known as something of a social critique, for a two-page essay titled “It’s Time to Close Our Carnival.”
 Like Bestor, Wilson saw only decline and failure.
 “The facts of the school crisis are all out and in plain sight and pretty dreadful to look at,” he wrote.
 “A surprisingly small percentage of high school students is studying what used to be considered basic subjects. . . .
 People are complaining that the diploma has been devaluated to the point of meaninglessness. . . .
 It is hard to deny that America’s schools, which were supposed to reflect one of history’s noblest dreams and to cultivate the nation’s youthful minds, have degenerated into a system for coddling and entertaining the mediocre.”

-In 1983 the government study A Nation at Risk would discover a “rising tide of mediocrity.”
+In 1983, the government study A Nation at Risk would discover a “rising tide of mediocrity.”
 Wilson had found the same swelling current almost precisely twenty-five years earlier.
 But when Wilson was writing, precious little data existed about school performance, and what there was contradicted the novelist’s message.
 Although the number of people taking the SATs had increased from 10,654 in 1941 to 376,800 in 1957, their scores had remained at the same levels as in 1941, the year SAT standards had been set.
 And scores on achievement tests had been steadily rising.

 American schools have often been faulted for not solving social problems, and in the sixties they were condemned for failing to achieve racial integration soon enough.
 While they were taking the blame for continued segregation, the verdict arrived on the grand curriculum reforms that had followed Sputnik: They had failed.